Chrissy Teigen Shares Adorable Video Of Son Miles As Fans Love His Resemblance To Dad, John Legend

 Chrissy and John have reportedly been keeping things simple and low-key since Miles was born.
 During a performance in Beverly Hills in June, Legend explained the family’s new dynamics, reported People.

-Chrissy has been sharing all of the funny moments of being a mom on Instagram, and although she has experienced some backlash (especially for her breastfeeding video,) Teigen has kept things fun and real.
+Chrissy has been sharing all of the funny moments of being a mom on Instagram, and although she has experienced some backlash, especially for her breastfeeding video, Teigen has kept things fun and real.

-Earlier in July, Chrissy shared a video of their daughter Luna shouting “No!
+Earlier in July, Chrissy shared a video of Luna shouting “No!
 No!
 No!” as John Legend attempted to sing and play the guitar.
 This is super funny, considering that she’s complaining about a multiple-Grammy and Oscar-winning musician.
 Luna was probably just in a bad mood though, because she’s also been taped cheering her dad on when he was performing on the Ellen Degeneres Show, said People.

 Look at this tush!!! ????
 After this nugget’s early arrival, @PampersUS preemie diapers from the hospital were the only things that fit his teeny tiny body.
 Now, Miles has officially graduated to @PampersPure (like his big sister) – they’re free of fragrance, lotion and parabens, making them SO soft and gentle on his delicate newborn skin.
 Here’s to many more #MILEStones. #OtterBum #PampersPurePartner